The structured interview is a standardized interview process that comes with several advantages and disadvantages.

 10. Experts required:

 The other main disadvantage is that people’s reasons cannot be explored for any views or feelings for the issue.
-The designing of questions is done by experts.
+The design of questions is done by experts.

 Other Disadvantages of Structured Interview: